litespeedtech/lscache_wp/readme.txt

 LSCWP supports WordPress Multisite and is compatible with most popular plugins, including WooCommerce, bbPress, and Yoast SEO.

+LiteSpeed Cache for WordPress is compatible with ClassicPress.

 == Requirements ==
 **General Features** may be used by anyone with any web server (LiteSpeed, Apache, NGiNX, etc.).